chamoo334/k8s_terraform_ansible/README.md

     - worker2
   - output aws_ssh_commands contains ssh command for each instance
   - **NOTE: the first key will be the assumed controller node while creating the inventory file.
 View code [here](./modules/aws/ansible.tf).**
-- Files for AWS cluster can be found in ./scripts/aws
+- Terraform creates and destroys files for use with Ansible. *These files will be destroyed along with other Terraform resources.*
-  - ./scripts/aws/{var.key_pair_name}.pem
+  - ./ansible/aws_{var.key_pair_name}.pem
-  - ./scripts/hosts.txt
+  - ./ansible/aws_hosts.txt
   - all_nodes.sh
     - updated with host private ips from hosts.txt and removed when cluster is deleted
   - controller_node.sh